yyhh-org/site/content/compete-for-job-with-triplestore.md

 of non-null data in the database.

-Another simplification is that the entire database is essentially just one big table. `E`, `A` and `V` are all globally scoped.
+Another simplification is that the entire database is essentially just one big table. `E` and `A` are all globally scoped.
 In Datalevin, `E` is represented as a 64 bit integer, and `A` a 32 bit integer.
 Database schema specifies only information about each attribute, e.g. its id, data type, uniqueness, and so on.

 ```Clojure
 ;; Datalevin schema for the example data above